c123ian/Irish_Tutor/README.md

-Here's the updated README with the suggested names:

----

 ### Base Model

 Using **UCCIX-Llama2-13B**, an Irish-English bilingual model based on **Llama 2-13B**.
 Capable of understanding both languages and outperforms larger models on Irish language tasks.